Lauricenia/Unit_2_Project_Lauricenia/README.md

 First steps
 ---------------
- In the process of picturing the project, many single short programs were tested.
-At the end most of them were used in some parts of the system and helped in the process of bulding the system, for example, to test the light buzzers functionality:
+ In the process of brainstorming the ideas for the project, many single short programs were tested.
+At the end most of them were used in some parts of the system and helped in the process of building the system, for example, to test the binary output functionality,the program in Fig.9 was used:

  ## Single led blink program
  ![](blinky.gif)
+ *Fig. 9- single led blink*

  ```.sh
  void setup()
 {